 No certificate is designed to lead to employment or placement in any particular job or career field.
 Trident makes no express or implied claim that any certificate prepares students for a recognized career, occupation, vocation, job, or job title.

-Select one cour rse from the following options:

-MHA 507 Health Care Delivery Systems 4

-MGT 509 Human Resource Management 4
+MHA 507 Health Care Delivery Systems 4 MGT 509 Human Resource Management 4

 Complete all of the following:

 NCM 501 Foundations of Conflict Resolution Management 4

 NCM 511 Mediation and Arbitration 4

 NCM 512 Negotiation Strategies 4